matusm/DataSeriesPod/README.md

 All properties are getters only.
 A `double.NaN` is returned for properties which are (yet) undefined.

 Once instantiated, it is not possible to modify the object's name.
-The string provided in the constructor is trimmed and if empty, a generic name is used.
+The string provided in the constructor is trimmed and if empty, a GUID string is used.

 The data set recorded during the object's life cycle is never accessible; moreover it is not even stored internally.
 Only the selected characteristic values are accessible through properties.